“Nani?!” Japanese Anime Phrases You’ll Hear In Every Show

 Step 3: Watch the episode again without subtitles, either in clips (ideal) or all the way through.
 For best practice, try shadowing along with the characters by reading the subtitles out loud.
 Can you mimic the inflections?

-Step 4: Take what you learned and write 2 – 3 sentences with the new grammar and vocab, or a short paragraph summarizing the episode in your own words.
-Read it out loud.
+Step 4: Take what you learnt and write two or three sentences with the new grammar and vocabulary, or a short paragraph summarising the episode in your own words.
+Read it aloud.

 Step 5: Repeat until you can watch the show comfortably without subtitles!